EndPointCorp/end-point-blog/2023/04/i-wrote-the-same-app-twice-with-hotwire-and-blazor-server.md

 When the Hotwire frontend component receives this, it notices that some of the response is enclosed in a `turbo_frame_tag` whose ID is that of an empty new Quote object.
 Now, because the link that the user clicked also had the ID of an empty new Quote object as its `data-turbo_frame` attribute, Hotwire looks for a `turbo_frame_tag` with the same ID in the page that's currently being shown an replaces its contents with the contents from the similarly named `turbo_frame_tag` from the incoming response.

 With that, you've seen in action some of the key elements that make Hotwire work.
 First of all we have the `turbo_frame_tag` helper, which produces a so-called "[Turbo Frame](https://turbo.hotwired.dev/handbook/frames)".
 Turbo Frames are the main building block that we use for partial page updates.
 Turbo Frames essentially say: "this section of the page is allowed to be dynamically updated without a full page refresh".
-In an app that uses Hotwire, whenever you're in a page that includes a Turbo Frame, if a request is made (whether it be navigation or form submission), and if the resulting response includes within it another Turbo Frame with the same ID; then Hotwire will notice the match and update the current page's Turbo Frame with the contents of the Turbo Frame from the response.
+In an app that uses Hotwire, whenever you're in a page that includes a Turbo Frame, if a request is made (whether it be navigation or form submission), and if the resulting response includes within it another Turbo Frame with the same ID, then Hotwire will notice the match and update the current page's Turbo Frame with the contents of the Turbo Frame from the response.

 Looking back at the code, you can see how we achieved this.
 We added an empty Turbo Frame on the index page, right below the link to the creation page.
 We also wrapped the form from the creation page in a similarly named Turbo Frame.
 Finally, we added the `data-turbo_frame` attribute to the link in the index page to tell Hotwire that it should kick in for this link and target that specific Turbo Frame.
 If the link was inside the Turbo Frame, we would not have to do this.
 Since it is outside, Hotwire needs the little hint.
 So the hint essentially says: "treat this link as if it was inside this Turbo Frame".